JREAM/config-ubuntu/README.md

 ```

 ## Enable PPA
+(This is not needed for later versions of Ubuntu like 14+).
 PPA's are provided within cateogories below, I highly recommend using PPA's or atleast installing this package incase you ever use them.

     sudo apt-get install -y python-software-properties